 Write in a Journal

 Simply ask your child the question, “How do I feel today?”
 You can write on a single sheet or you can buy a special journal for this purpose.
 Allowing your child the chance to reflect on the day can help them better prepare to rest so that they can enter the new day to come regrouped and at peace.
+And this is one of the mindfulness exercises for teens that is super simple to work into their routine because it requires so little.

 Listen to the Sounds of Nature

 The calming sound of waves gently crashing is mesmerizing and brings us into the present moment to escape the racing thoughts of our busy minds.
+Tools like the Morphee player also comes in a kids’ version (My Little Morphee Meditation Box) and offer meditations, sounds of nature, and calming music.
+It’s completely offline so there’s no worry of EMF radiation or accessing the internet during relaxing time.

 Color a Mandala